byu-cpe/ComputingBootCamp/website/_modules/web_technologies.md

 ---

 ## Overview
 Web browsers rely on a variety of technologies to load webpages and deliver a seamless experience to its users.
-The fundamentals of web technologies revolve around creating and displayin webpages, handling data, and utilizing network protocols that enable these processes.
+The fundamentals of web technologies revolve around creating and displaying webpages, handling data, and utilizing network protocols that enable these processes.
 Most web browsers come with an *Inspect* tool, which allows users to explore a website's HTML, CSS, javascript, sources, and networking protocols that make the site functional.

 In this module, you will learn how to:
 1. Analyze how websites work using inspection tools.